 - Consider using a waterproof dry bag with a lanyard to store your smartphone, some money keys, etc. Carry it with you inside the water while you swim.
 Alternatively, you can also try a waterproof pouch with a waistband or an anti-theft beach bag/pool pouch.
 The bag with advanced locking capabilities can be locked on to fixed structures as poles, trees, sun lounge, fence, etc.

-- Investing in a portable beach safe is another option.
+- Investing in a portable indoor/outdoor lock is another option.
 These too lock around almost any fixed object and are large enough for up to a 15-inch laptop, camera, tablet, jewelry, and other small items.

 - Be vigilant as to not leave multiple things/valuables/electronics lying around.
 It is good to not advertise much, while on the beach.
 Cover your lockable beach bag with a towel or get it shoved under the chair out of sight as you go enjoy a hearty swim.